General Information

 How soon will I know if I am going to get an offer from the alternate list?

 Unfortunately, it is impossible to predict when accepted applicants will decline our offer or be canceled.
 The waiting list remains open until the first day of classes.
-If your name is on the waiting list, but you are not offered admission by this day, your application will be formally denied via e-mail.
+We will let you know as soon as possible as we approach that day.

 How many alternates are accepted each year?